Asaina-Kiridoshi Pass (朝夷奈切通し)

 Hirotsune's military contribution greatly helped Yoritomo succeed in establishing the government in Kamakura.
 Nevertheless, tension between the two continued.
 While Hirotsune, a warrior by nature, insisted their activities should be limited to the eastern region, Yoritomo enthusiastically promoted close relations with the courtiers in Kyoto.
 Ultimately, Hirotsune's attitude led to tragedy.

 In December 1183, Kajiwara Kagetoki informed Yoritomo that Hirotsune was forming a plot against his master.
 Under orders from Yoritomo, Kagetoki then visited Hirotsune at his residence in Asahina, and pretended to share time with him.
-While the two seemingly enjoyed a game of sugoroku (双六, a board game much like backgammon), Kagetoki suddenly lashed out at Hirotsune with his sword, killing him on the spot.
+While the two seemingly enjoyed a game of sugoroku (双六, a board game much like backgammon), Kagetoki suddenly slashed out at Hirotsune with his sword, killing him on the spot.
 Later, Hirotsune was found innocent.
 With this and other events, Kagetoki earned the disgust of many leading warriors, and was eventually banished from Kamakura.

 The spring in which Kagetoki washed his bloody sword was thereafter called Tachiarai no Mizu.
 The residence of Hirotsune is thought to have once stood on the tableland above this spring.